hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 ## Options

-A token type can be made unchangeable in part or whole.
-Different bound types an be made final.
+AN element type can be made unchangeable in part or whole.
+Different bound types can be made final.
 So can any attributes, to make sure actions cannot be overridden.

 If any of the event attributes are on the final list, then any descendant cannot do that event.
 This includes creation or destruction

-A type can mark its tokens to be used in the human filter, to selectively hide tokens made from this type in api calls if the human filter is on
+A type can mark its elements to be used in the human filter, to selectively hide elements made from this type in api calls if the human filter is on

 A type can forbid being used to make other types

 ## Naming rules

-Token types must have a name, this can be anything unique to that user.
+Element types must have a name, this can be anything unique to that user.
-When using that name to search, then its qualified by the username, seperated by a dot.
+When using that name to search, then it is qualified by the username, seperated by a dot.

 ## allowed creators

-Admins of the owners group can create tokens from this type
+Admins of the owners group can create elements from this type

-Others can be given the permission to create tokens from this type, or descendants from this type.
+Others can be given the permission to create elements from this type, or descendants from this type.
 This means descendants can further restrict, but not expand, the allowed creators.
 The group list to add others more than the creator's user group is optional, but can be added during definition ( cannot add after creation but can make new child for this)

-Change membership on this group to give or remove token creation powers.
+Change membership on this group to give or remove element creation powers.
 Admin ability, for the set group, does not make a creation ability difference, except to edit the members